vipulnaik/diet-exercise-health/profile-information/health-profile.md

 range in ways that are already known, so there is no immediate tactical change needed based on the results.

+NOTE 2 (2025-11-08): I got a [BodySpec DEXA scan done on November 7, 2025](../events/2025/2025-11-07-bodyspec-dexa-scan.md).
+I got the results immediately, but have not yet fully processed them and have not yet figured out the format in which to share them publicly.
+I expect to make progress on these fronts over the next few weeks.

 This is the health profile for Vipul Naik, an adult male in his late 30s / early 40s (born 1986).
 It is updated periodically.
 It does not include details of specific events/incidents; these are generally